The Complete Guide To Personal Branding.

-There are plenty of strategies and tools that can be utilized in order to establish a strong personal brand.
+There are plenty of strategies and tools that you can utilize to establish a strong personal brand.

-In this article, we will explore the process that successful people utilize to discover, develop, and market their personal brand.
+In this article, we will explore the process successful people leverage to discover, develop, and market their personal brand.
 These are the core components of personal branding:

 1. Developing A Personal Brand Vision